minagawah/express-react-svelte-webcomponent/README.md

 ## 4. Notes

-<a id="notes-exclude-npm-modules"></a>
-### a.
-Bundle Only NPM Modules Wanted

-If you are bundling for the server
-(for which the current project does not, but we used to in the past), you do not want to include unwanted NPM modules included in your bundles.
-You may install `webpack-node-externals` and use `externals` option for your Webpack config.

 <a id="notes-webpack4-dynamic-import"></a>
-### b.
+### 4-1.
 Webpack4 Dynamic Import

-Webpack understands dynamic import syntax (`import()`) just, but Babel complains that it doesn't.
+Webpack understands the syntax `import()` just fine, but Babel complains.
-In order to avoid Babel's confusion about the syntax, you need `plugin-syntax-dynamic-import`.
+For Babel, you need `plugin-syntax-dynamic-import`.
-Once installed, you need the following in `babel.config.js`:
+Once installed, then in your `babel.config.js`:

 ```
 "plugins": [